 Type of Activity: ---

-Type of Injury: Explosions or burns
+Cause: Explosions or burns

 This report is in relation to a Company customer with an employee who used alcohol-based hand gel sanitiser, as per the current recommendations for COVID-19 personal hygiene requirements.